salvatoreraccardi/salvatoreraccardi/README.md

 ![alt text](https://raw.githubusercontent.com/salvatoreraccardi/salvatoreraccardi/main/2.png)

-# About Me
+# ⚡ About Me
 Ciao!
 My name is Salvatore(23y/o Italian) and I'm a PCB Designer and a Computer Engineering student.
 I develop experimental designs for IoT applications(smart devices, devkit and more).

-I can fund my R&D activities by doing consulting and project design for startups and companies.

-⚡ Fun fact: When I was 7 years old, I made my first circuit(A flashlight with a few LEDs and a switch).
+Fun fact: When I was 7 years old, I made my first circuit(A flashlight with a few LEDs and a switch).

 ## 🧪 My Projects